akinomyoga/ble.sh/README.md

 # ble.sh
 *Bash Line Editor* written in Bash Scripts.
-- Replaces GNU Readline, the default line editor of GNU Bash.
+- Replacing GNU Readline, the default line editor of GNU Bash.
+- Easy to use: just type `source ble.sh`
-- Syntax highlighting of command lines (as in `fish` shell)
+- Providing syntax highlighting of command lines (as in `fish` shell)
-- Syntax-aware completion
+- Providing syntax-aware completion

 This script supports `bash` with the version 3.0 or later.